Executive Summary

 This guide outlines how to integrate AI insights into creative workflows, balance automation with human expertise, and measure the results.

-Guide Steps
+The Steps

 AI in creative workflows focuses on accelerating tasks that traditionally consume time and decision effort.
 Its functions include: Automated routing: Directing assets through predefined review and approval paths.
-Predictive prioritisation: Analysing workload and deadlines to recommend task order.
+Predictive prioritization: Analyzing workload and deadlines to recommend task order.
 Performance insights: Assessing which visuals, formats, or messages perform best across channels.
 Creative assistance: Recommending imagery, templates, or layouts based on prior campaign data.
 Error detection: Identifying missing elements, incorrect branding, or non-compliant designs.
 These capabilities turn the DAM into an intelligent co-pilot, improving efficiency across creative teams.

 - Map Your Current Workflow Before Adding AI

-AI cannot optimise what it doesn’t understand.
+AI cannot optimize what it doesn’t understand.
 Start by mapping your creative process step by step: 1.
 Asset creation and intake.
 2. Metadata tagging and classification.
 3. Review and approval stages.
 4. Distribution and usage.
 5. Post-campaign analysis.
 Identify pain points—bottlenecks, repetitive approvals, or asset duplication.
 This analysis defines where AI can deliver the most value, whether through automation, analytics, or smart recommendations.

 - Evaluate How Leading DAMs Use AI to Empower Creatives

-Different vendors apply AI-driven workflow optimisation uniquely.
+Different vendors apply AI-driven workflow optimization uniquely.
 A vendor-neutral overview: Aprimo: Offers AI-based workload balancing, smart routing, and predictive capacity planning, ensuring projects move smoothly across teams.
 Bynder: Uses AI to suggest design templates, detect on-brand visuals, and provide real-time collaboration analytics.
 Adobe Experience Manager (AEM): Powered by Adobe Sensei, it enables automated asset versioning, visual similarity checks, and content performance analysis.
 Brandfolder: Employs AI to recommend creative assets, identify duplicates, and provide engagement metrics directly in the workflow.
 Widen (Acquia DAM): Integrates AI-driven metadata insights and performance dashboards to streamline review and improve content lifecycle efficiency.
 Understanding these approaches helps you evaluate how AI features align with your creative process.

 - Automate Repetitive Creative Tasks